PGP1/AI/README.md

 3.4 Run the deployment code inside of jupyterlabs and wait for your endpoint to finish creation

+3.5 Once deployment is finished, the endpoint can be used and takes in body data from the format :
+{"signature_name":"predict", "inputs":{"water_level": 7, "temperature_level": 38, "ldr": 400, "pH": 7, "humidity":70}}
+this will return a dictionary object, with the class id of categorized by the model. this value can be passed to the array inside of the predict_function code.

 <h1> 4.
 Testing </h1>